roberohn/rollover-notifier/README.md

 - Thunderball: £500K

 v2 TBC
-I want to next have the app show the days each draw is run on and if the value for an upcoming jackpot is higher than averge.
+I want to next have the app show the days each draw is run on and if the value for an upcoming jackpot is higher than average.